Create huge amounts of awareness for the launch of CHIK’N second site in Soho on a limited budget.

 We’re very lucky that CHIK’N are obsessed with innovation and development and are always updating the menu and trying out new things.
 This is a huge asset as

-The menu was being completely revamped for the launch and a lot of tweaks done to existing menu times including using state of the art pressure fryers to take the chicken to the next level
+The menu was being completely revamped for the launch and very expensive, state of the art pressure fryers were brought in to take the chicken to the next level.

 Due to time pressures with the development process there was almost no time to take good photos as the food was coming out very quickly (see learnings).
-A really bad photo of a stained menu full of specials ideas still got 76 comments as people were so interested in these ideas and the journey
+A really bad photo of a stained menu full of specials ideas still got 71 comments as people were so interested in these ideas and the journey.

 We also started using stories nearly every day too.
 Stories were an incredible way to go behind the scenes and show our development process.